Star Wars Commander: Development

 After almost three years of supporting the Windows platforms, Disney ended support on June 1, 2017.
 Current players were given until June 30, 2017, to play with reduced functionality.

 On January 17, 2019, it was announced through an update that NaturalMotion would be overseeing operations of the game.

-Closure

 On March 13, 2020, it was announced that the game was to shut down, and that same day all in-game purchases were disabled.
 Additionally, massive boosts were dispensed to players, including the reduction of all in-game item prices to 1 of the relevant unit.